dorinbujor93/dotnet/BikeStore - Project/readme.md

-## Bike Store RESTful APIs with ASP.NET Core
+## Bike Store RESTful API with ASP.NET Core

 This project allows a customer to buy a bike from our store.